PasswordVault/uxn-wiot/README.md

-# Uxn-Esp32
+# Uxn-Wiot

-A port of the [Uxn](https://wiki.xxiivv.com/site/uxn.html) virtual machine and [Varvara](https://wiki.xxiivv.com/site/varvara.html) environment to the esp32 platform.
+A port of the [Uxn](https://wiki.xxiivv.com/site/uxn.html) virtual machine and [Varvara](https://wiki.xxiivv.com/site/varvara.html) environment to the Wio Terminal platform.

 # How to build it